zandaqo/structurae/doc/API.md

 <a name="ObjectView.from"></a>

 ### ObjectView.from(object, [view]) ⇒ [<code>ObjectView</code>](#ObjectView)
-Assigns fields of a given object to the provided object view or a new object view.
+Assigns fields of a given object to the provided view or a new object view.

 **Kind**: static method of [<code>ObjectView</code>](#ObjectView)